 Why is the story of the real Chris Gardner so important?

-No matter whether you’re a business leader looking for motivational stories for employees, an entrepreneur in need of a spiritual uplifting, an unemployed person looking for inspiration to get back on the right track or anyone else, Chris Gardner’s life and story is one you would do well to soak up in its fullness.
-If life if full of lessons then Chris Gardner’s life is a master’s degree in psychology and philosophy.
+No matter whether you’re a business leader looking for motivational stories for employees, an entrepreneur in need of a spiritual uplifting, an unemployed person looking for inspiration to get back on the right track, or anyone else, Chris Gardner’s life and story is one you would do well to soak up in its fullness.
+You will probably learn more about life from Chris Gardner than you would from an entire master’s degree in psychology.

 Lessons from The Real Chris Gardner and Start Where You Are